 Transcript of the video

 It's certainly useful to know the fundamental ideas and the math behind deep learning, but in many cases, you rarely need a lot of math to build a machine learning model.
 In this video, we are going to focus on practical information and go through a basic recipe for machine learning, which can be used to tackle many types of machine learning problems.

-Earlier we summarized machine learning as using data to optimize a model towards improving its future performance on a given task.
-Let's go through each one of these components to build a practical scheme: the task, data, model, and the performance.
+Earlier, we summarized machine learning as using data to optimize a model towards improving its future performance on a given task.
+Let's go through each one of these components to build a practical scheme: the task, data, model, and performance.

 The first step is to understand what the task is and to formulate the problem.
 Do we need to classify data, generate data, predict some variables, or transform from one type of data to another?
 Let's say we want to build a mobile app that classifies the types of dog breeds using a smartphone camera.

 Once we know what we want to do, we need to find data.
 We have several options here.
 In some cases, the data is already publicly available, where other times, we might need to collect our own data.
 You can check out my earlier video on data collection to learn more.